4amGodvzx/uav_search/to_do.md

 9. (Done)The problem of uav_pose updating
 10. (Done)Get the ground truth dataset of the map
 11. Curriculum learning
+12. (Warning)Set the timeout time of airsim api in test code

 # The Policies
 1. Map input: Relative location (Alt: absolute location)